Vanderbilt K Fuller becomes first woman to play in Power 5

 Katie Hnida was the first woman to score at the Football Bowl Subdivision level with two extra points for New Mexico on Aug.
 30, 2003.

-April Goss was the second with an extra point for Kent State in 2015.
+April Goss was the second, with an extra point for Kent State in 2015.
 Tonya Butler was the first woman to kick a field goal in an NCAA game for Division II West Alabama on Sept.
 13, 2003.

-“Let’s make history,” she wrote Friday on Twitter with a photo of herself wearing a football jersey with a soccer ball between her feet while holding a football in her hands.
+New Mexico congratulated Fuller on Twitter for joining Hnida and Goss for kicking in an FBS game.

+“Welcome to the club, (at)April_Goss and I are waiting with snacks!”
+Hnida wrote on Twitter on Friday.

+Missouri coach Eli Drinkwitz visited with Fuller before kickoff and repeated a message that Fuller has heard a lot in recent days.
+The father of four daughters told Fuller it was incredible they watched her make history.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25